-9. Net Assets:
+9. Net Position:

-Restricted net assets includes net assets that are restricted for use either externally imposed by creditors, grantors, contributors, or laws and regulations of other governments or imposed by law through constitutional provisions or enabling legislation.
-Net assets are restricted for the purpose of meeting future payments for higher education expenses as stipulated by the CRS 23-3.1-206.7(5)(a) and as agreed to in the advance payment contracts.
-CollegeInvest holds a reserve in its Student Loan Program Funds for cash flow timing differences and administrative expenses in excess of the statutory limit of the Fund.
+Restricted net position includes net position that is restricted for use either externally imposed by creditors, grantors, contributors, or laws and regulations of other governments or imposed by law through constitutional provisions or enabling legislation.
+Net position is restricted for the purpose of meeting future payments for higher education expenses as stipulated by the CRS 23-3.1-206.7(5)(a) and as agreed to in the advance payment contracts.
+CollegeInvest holds a reserve in its Student Loan Program Funds for administrative expenses in excess of the statutory limit of the Fund.

-The Fund had a deficiency in restricted net assets of \$337,000 and \$588,000 as of June 30, 2012 and 2011, respectively.
-Because restricted net assets cannot be a negative amount, the deficiency is reported as a net deficit - unrestricted in the statements of net assets.
+The Fund had a restricted net position of \$58,000 as of June 30, 2013.
+The Fund had a deficit in restricted net position of \$337,000 as of June 30, 2012.
+Because restricted net position cannot be a negative amount, the deficiency is reported as an unrestricted net deficit in the statements of net position.